-The northwestern province of Guanacaste is a dry frontier land where frigid first-worlders come to escape the churlish northern winter’s tyranny and discover the harmonious beauty of endless soft beaches and warm waves.
+The northwestern province of Guanacaste is a dry frontier land where people come to discover the harmonious beauty of endless soft beaches and warm waves.

 It hasn’t always been that way.